cmgoffena13/etl-watcher-sdk/docs/guides/watermark_management.rst

 The watermark data type is stored as a string in the Watcher framework to allow for flexibility.
-It is important to be aware of the data types you are using in your code and to properly cast it once accessed from the WatcherExecutionContext.
+It is important to be aware of the data types you are using in your code and to properly cast it once accessed from the WatcherContext.